MaganaLu/ArtPortfolioWebsite/README.md

 # Art Portfolio Website

-my first website using html, CSS, and javascript for a friend
+A clean modern website using ReactJs that I have designed for a client to showcase her artistics talents and grow her career as an aspirational tattoo artists